Become a Pianist at Home: A Route to Learn Now

 5. Simply Piano: Your Digital Teacher

-Highlighted Features
+Featured Features

 • Immediate Feedback: Real-time note recognition, corrects rhythm and intonation errors.

-• Offline Mode: You can download lessons to practice offline.
+• Offline mode: You can download lessons to practice offline.

-How to Use It for Free
+How to Use It Free

 1. Download and Installation: Available on iOS and Android.